AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/authoring-commerce-experiences.md

 ### Adding links to product or category pages in textfields using RTE (Rich Text Editor)  {#rte}

 CIF product catalog pages are virtual pages that get rendered on the fly.
 Thus, embedding hyperlinks like for regular AEM pages is not possible.
 CIF adds a new action "Commerce Links" to the RTE.
 This action works exactly like the regular "Hyperlink" action, but allows authors to select either a product or category using the pickers.

 ![RTE](../assets/authoring/RTE.png)

     >[!NOTE]
     >
     > If both category and product gets selected, the product will be taken.

+This creates a placeholder link that gets replaced with a real link when the page gets rendered.

 ### Accessing associated product content {#associated-content}